Definition: General term to cover forms of transport such as train, taxi, bus, coach and plane.

 people, and all the equipment is sold at concessionary prices.
 Staff and volunteers are always on hand to advise and assist, but you are also welcome just to browse around.
 Transport

 A door-to-door volunteer transport

-service organised by CIB.
+service organised by Sight Life.
 It can be used for social activities, hospital appointments and meetings, but not for work purposes.
 Two working day's notice is requested.